aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

   - Note that the images pre-existing in the database are being displayed in the output based on the similarity score.
 If the images corresponding to the text are not present in the your stored data, the image recommendations might not be very useful to the end user.
    ![ui-5](assets/images/ui-5.png)

-Now you may go back to the chat feature and experiment with out other follow-up actions as shown below.
-Notice how the Agent asks a follow up question for the user question and provides a clothing recommendation based on information extracted from the query and using RAG approach by extracting custom styling recommendations from the stored data:
+Now you may go back to the chat feature and experiment with our other activities as shown below.
+Notice that the Agent may ask a follow up question for the user question and provides a clothing recommendation based on information extracted from the query and using RAG approach by extracting custom styling recommendations from the stored data:
    ```
    I'm planning to go to Alaska for a few days.
 What to wear?
    ```